Rahul7171/litmus/mkdocs/docs/experiments/concepts/awsIamIntegration.md

 Replace `<D054E55B6947B1A7B3F200297789662C>` (including `<>`) with the value returned from the previous command.

 So now here we don’t have an IAM OIDC identity provider, So we need to create it for your cluster with the following command.
-Replace `<litmus-demo>` (`including <>`) with your own value.
+Replace `<litmus-demo>` (`including <>`) with your value.

 ```bash
 root@demo$ eksctl utils associate-iam-oidc-provider --cluster litmus-demo --approve